|

 the sensor wiring connections to the vero board being pulled off the board.

-circuit installed in a D9 plastic backshell
+early prototype parasitic mode circuit, installed in a plastic D9 backshell

 The sensor was soldered to the other end of the length of wire, with pins 1 and 3 of